 This time I am going to go with the Classic era story.
-I love Asylum of the Daleks I think it is a very underrated Dalek story, but I think that Remembrance is superior.
+I love Asylum of the Daleks I think it is a very underrated Dalek story, but Remembrance is still superior.

 My only main problem with Asylum is that I think it forgets that the Daleks are meant to be Nazi’s.
-That is who Terry Nation their creator based them on after all.
-This story however like I said completely forgets that by having Daleks keep the mentally ill members of their kind, the broken down and the unstable locked up in special care on a far away planet.
-That kind of destroys the Nazi parallel as the Nazi’s brutally butchered the mentally ill and the disabled in order in their minds to keep their gene pool clean.
+This story however has the Daleks keep the mentally ill members of their kind, the broken down and the unstable locked up in special care on a far away planet.
+That kind of destroys the Nazi parallel as the Nazi’s brutally butchered the mentally ill and the disabled in order to in their minds to keep their gene pool clean.

 Remembrance meanwhile reinforces the Nazi parallel as we see the Daleks try and exterminate one another because one group of Daleks have made improvements to their basic design and are thus seen as impure by the original Daleks.
 On top of that we also even see the Daleks work alongside a former Nazi collaborater who is drawn to the Daleks ideals and beliefs of racial purity for much the same reasons as he was to the Nazi’s.

 Remembrance of the Daleks takes the creatures back to their roots as frightening allegory’s for the Nazi regime and race hatred in general, and therefore I would not only rate it above Asylum but also as one of the best Dalek stories ever made.